kuzzleio/kuzzle/README.md

 Remember that the fixtures must be in the Docker container scope !

+### Initialize Kuzzle mapping with Docker recipe

+If you need to add a default mapping on Kuzzle start, from Kuzzle's root directory:

+    $ DEFAULT_MAPPING=path/to/the/mapping/file.json docker-compose up

+Remember that the default mapping must be in the Docker container scope !

 ## Using Vagrant

 If you are not running Docker on your system, for instance if you are running Windows or MacOs, you can pop a virtual machine to run Kuzzle.